 Particular attention should be paid to the following components of a healthy lifestyle:

-rational nutrition, personal hygiene: hardening, creating conditions for good sleep
+rational nutrition, compliance with personal hygiene rules: hardening, creating conditions for good sleep

-Proper nutrition ensures the normal course of the processes of growth and development of the body, as well as maintaining health.
-Proper nutrition is of great importance for the development of the child's body, in the prevention and treatment of many diseases.
+Proper nutrition ensures the normal course of growth and development of the body, as well as maintaining health.
+Proper nutrition is of great importance for the development of the child’s body, in the prevention and treatment of many diseases.

 Graduality;